 |

-I defended my Ph.D. thesis titled “Fourier Analysis on the Hypercube, the Coefficient Problem, and Applications” on April 15, 2020.
-I am now joining Snap Inc. as a security engineer.
+Before joining industry, I defended my Ph.D. thesis titled “Fourier Analysis on the Hypercube, the Coefficient Problem, and Applications” on April 15, 2020.

 My graduate work in the Electrical Engineering and Computer Science (EECS) department at MIT